 The PCAN Fund is an integral part of the Place-Based Climate Action Network.
 The aim of the fund is to stimulate engagement on place-based action beyond the five platforms.
 It provides small grants to researchers and research users, thus opening the Network to a wider community.

 The main features of the PCAN Fund are:

-- Most grants will be awarded under open calls (that is, any proposals that are relevant to the objectives of PCAN) but there is also the possibility of directed calls (that is, proposals on specific topics identified by PCAN stakeholders).
+- grants will be awarded under open calls (that is, any proposals that are relevant to the objectives of PCAN) but there will also be some directed calls (that is, proposals on specific topics identified by PCAN stakeholders).

 - impact grants (e.g., co-production of decision-relevant knowledge)

 - research grants (aimed preferentially at early career researchers)

 - training grants (e.g. skill development)

 - innovation grants (e.g. seed-funding for new initiatives or products)